jakshi/lysenko.dev/content/post/2016-2017-years-sum-up.md

 +++

-For some reason I skipped 2016 year's sum-up, so I will write a two years sup-up this year.
+For some reason I skipped 2016 year's sum-up, so I will write two years sum-up this year.

 * 5 important things that I did at 2016/2017 years:
     * [+1 in our familty](/img/me_and_ilya.jpg), his name is Ilya.